thruthesky/easy_packages/easy_task/README.md

     - `review` - the work is in review. asking, the moderator to review it.
     - `closed` - the moderator can only mark it as `closed`.
 If the task is in `closed` status, assignee cannot update(change) anyting including the status anymore.
   - For example, The status can be changed at any time.
 Assignee can mark it as `review` and the moderator can mark it as `progress` soon after.
 But the moderator is the only one who can mark it as `closed` and once it is closed, it cannot be updated(changed).
+- `createdAt` is when it was created.
+- `updatedAt` is updated when there is any changes on the assign itself.
+- `taskId` is the id of the task which the assign is related to.

+#### task-user-group Collection (TaskUserGroup)

+- `name` is the name of the group.
+- `users` is the uids of the users under the group.
+- `moderatorUsers` is the uids of the moderators of the group.
+- `invitedUsers` is a list of users' uids who were invited by the moderator.
+- `rejectedUsers` is a list of users' uids who rejected the invitation.
+- `createdAt` is when it was created.
+- `updatedAt` is updated when there is any changes on the group itself.

 ### Widgets of TODO